Tina Burns

 Disposable Containers

 Single-use foodservice packaging provides a sanitary way to serve fresh food.
-It can also play a key part in promoting safety, reducing foodborne illness and saving staff valuable time during the cleanup process.
+It can also play a key part in promoting safety, reducing foodborne illness, and saving staff valuable time during the cleanup process.
+For those looking for sustainable options, there are containers made of sugarcane & bamboo available.

 GET Reusable Eco-Takeout Container for Nursing Home Food